bauerbach95/tempo/README.md

 conda deactivate

 ## Running Tempo
-Tutorials on how to run Tempo can be viewed in the tutorial folder of the repository.
+Tutorials on how to run Tempo (and information on inputs / outputs) can be viewed in the tutorial folder of the repository.